For all of you who weren’t able to make our webinar, Getting Started with Neo4j, we’ve edited the webinar and have a summary of our Q&A session.

 Q: How can we ensure the transactions are in sync with DB if we have graph database on top of oracle DB?

-Q: Can you show some example for multi-relation?
+Q: Can you show some examples for multi-relation?

 A: Adding multiple relationships is just as easy as adding a single relationship — just keep adding relationships, even of the same type (perhaps differing in properties).
 As an example within a social domain, consider: